36890641/PortforlioProjects/README.md

 ### Module: Performance Improvement # 1

--- creating dim_date and joining with this table and avoid using the function 'get_fiscal_year()' to reduce the amount of time taking to run the query
+-- creating dim_date and joining with this table and avoid using the function 'get_fiscal_year()' to reduce the amount of time taking to run the query--

 	SELECT
     	    s.date,
             s.customer_code,